-- Books may be checked out for a period of four (4) weeks. - DVD's and VHS videos are for use in the HRC and may not be checked out. - Students are allowed to check out a maximum of five (5) books at a time. - Library books are not available as a substitute for buying your textbooks.
-Textbooks are held as reference for in library use only. - The book drop is available for your convenience in returning your books. - Students with overdue books will not be permitted to check out additional books until the overdue books are returned. - Students are held responsible for payment of lost or damaged books that have been checked out in their name.
+- You must show your badge or other photo ID to check out materials. - Books may be checked out for a period of four (4) weeks. - DVD's and VHS videos are for use in the HRC and may not be checked out. - Students are allowed to check out a maximum of five (5) books at a time. - Library books are not available as a substitute for buying your textbooks.
+Current editions of program textbooks are held as reference for in library use only. - The book drop is available for your convenience in returning your books. - Students with overdue books will not be permitted to check out additional books until the overdue books are returned. - Students are held responsible for payment of lost or damaged books that have been checked out in their name.
 If the books are not returned or replaced, the student's transcript will be withheld until the financial obligation is rendered.